Skip to contents

 repl

 A string, a vector, or NULL.
 If the trial is randomized in complete blocks design, repl will be a string representing the name of the column that corresponds to the blocks.
 If the trial is randomized in incomplete blocks design, repl will be a string vector containing the name of the columns that correspond to the replicate and block effects on the first and second positions, respectively (c(replicate, block)).
-If the data does not have replicates, repl will be NULL.
+If the data does not have replicates, repl must be NULL.

 trait